kuanchihwang/CAM-SIMA-Docs/docs/design/directory-structure.md

 Contains the SIMA-specific python and XML configuration routines used by CIME and the CCPP-framework to properly configure and build a CAM-SIMA simulation, including the CCPP-generated caps and namelist files.

-**Subdirectories/**:
+**Subdirectories**:

 - testdefs - Location of the CAM-SIMA regression test list and associated files used by CIME during regression (system) testing.
     - testmods_dirs/cam - Location of CAM-SIMA case configuration files used during CIME regression testing.

 ### **docker/**